TBD54566975/dap/README.md

 **Status Code**: `404`

+### DAP Registration

+> [!WARNING]
+> TODO: Fill out

 # Privacy Considerations

 > [!WARNING]
 > TODO: Fill out

+# Adoption Considerations

+## Pre-existing apps

+Pre-existing apps that provide individuals with usernames, handles, or paytags can provision a DAP for each pre-existing handle by making it resolvable as a `did:web` (e.g. `did:web:<domain>:<handle>`).

+### Example

+CashApp is a pre-existing app that provides individuals with CashTags (e.g. `$moegrammer`) and decides to adopt DAPs by standing up a DAP Registry.

+Per the [DAP Registry](#dap-registry) section of this specification, CashApp creates a `did:web` (specifically `did:web:cash.app`) by hosting a DID Document at `https://cash.app/.well-known/did.json` and advertises their Registry as a service in the DID Document.

+CashApp makes each CashTag resolvable as a `did:web` (e.g. `did:web:cash.app:$moegrammer`) per the `did:web` specification for [resolution](https://w3c-ccg.github.io/did-method-web/#read-resolve) by responding to requests to `https://cash.app/$moegrammer/did.json` with a DID Document specific to the CashTag.
+The resulting DID Document contains two money address service entries: one that includes a BTC address, and another that includes an LNURL.

+As a result, every CashTag can now be used as a DAP. `$moegrammer@cash.app` is resolved using CashApp's DAP Registry to `did:web:cash.app:$moegrammer` which in turn resolves to the DID Document that contains the aforementioned money addresses.

+Any app that supports sending money to a DAP can now send BTC via L1 or Lightning directly to any CashTag without the sender having to ask the recipient for a lightning invoice or what their BTC address is.
+The only information the sender needs is the recipient's DAP (e.g. `moegrammer@cash.app`).
+The sender's app will take care of the rest.
+As is the case with receiving BTC on CashApp today, the recipient will receive a push notification when their BTC arrives.

+> [!NOTE]
+> This is not too far fetched as CashApp already provides unique resolvable URLs per CashTag e.g. [https://cash.app/$moegrammer](https://cash.app/$moegrammer) that can be used to retrieve a CashApp specific QR code.

+Lasty, CashApp can allow individuals to BYODID (Bring Your Own DID) by enabling Registration at their DAP Registry.
+This would allow individuals to associate a DID they control with their CashTag.

+## New Apps

+> [!WARNING]
+> TODO: Fill out

 # FAQ

 ## How is this different from UMA (Universal Money Address)?

+> [!WARNING]
+> TODO: Fill out

+## Where did the name DAP come from?

+> [!WARNING]
+> TODO: Fill out

+## What makes this solution decentralized?

 > [!WARNING]
 > TODO: Fill out